flavioesteves/LearningRust/README.md

 20. References and Borrowing (!IMPORTANT)
   * "&" before the type means Borrowing in RUST
   * "&mut" allow to be mutable.
-  * Important rule for references in the same scope:
+  * Important rule for references in the same scope
     - Many immutable references
     - Single mutable reference
 21. Explore the Ownership and Borrowing in GDB